osmoscraft/osmosnote/packages/server/public/devlog.md

 ## Bootstrap system

-- PEND
-  - Convert selection to new note
-- TODO
 - Migrate all org-roam notes
 - Migrate all markdown notes
 - DONE
+  - Convert selection to new note
   - Note id system
   - Timestamp in metadata